binary-manu/arch-ansible/README.md

 installed system to work behind a proxy (by setting appropriate environment variables).

+#### Tags

+The following tags can be used to enable or disable specific parts of the playbook:

+* `bootstrap`: enables or disables the whole bootstrap phase, which runs against the Arch installation media.
+It is disabled by default, because the bootstrap phase performs potentially dangerous operations like partitioning and formatting.
+Keep disabled when provisioning ready-made base systems like Vagrant images.
+Enable when provisioning bare metal systems or Packer VM's;
+* `mainconfig`: disables or enables the entire mainconfig phase.
+This is run by default, and there is probably no reason to skip it unless you are debugging bootstrap;
+* `reboot`: skip it to disable reboots at certain points of the installation.
+Useful if the reboot should be avoided: the Packer template provided with [arch-packer](packer/README.md) is an example of this;
+* `virtguest`: disable tasks that would install hypervisor-specific packages or configure things.
+They are already skipped automatically when the playbook detects a bare-metal installation.
+It is mainly useful when installing under an hypervisor which is not currently supported.
+By default, the playbook would bail ouyt in such a case: skipping this tag force it to continue.

 ### Roles

 The following sections give a brief description of available role.
 For